Efficient Unlearning with Privacy Guarantees: Efficient Unlearning with Privacy Guarantees

-\paragraph{Forgetting-amenable training} This stage involves preparing the ML model in a way that inherently supports efficient and effective unlearning.
-First, a privacy model offering formal privacy guarantees is chosen (such as those introduced in Section \ref{sec:background} or a variant/extension of them).
-The choice of the privacy model depends on multiple factors, including the data types of the attributes and the specific privacy guarantees that are sought.
-For a particular privacy model, stronger privacy guarantees need stricter parameters ({\em e.g.}, larger $k$ for $k$-anonymity or smaller $\epsilon$ for DP).
-Once a privacy model is chosen, the original data set ($\mathbf{D}$) is transformed into a protected version ($\mathbf{D'}$) by a mechanism that enforces the privacy model (as described in Section \ref{sec:background}).
-An initial ML model $M'$ is then pre-trained on $\mathbf{D'}$, which transfers the formal privacy guarantees to $M'$.
-Note that immunity to post-processing is not necessarily invoked here: since the guarantees hold against an attacker being given full access to $\mathbf{D'}$, in particular, they hold if the attacker chooses to train a model $M'$ on $\mathbf{D'}$.
-This initial data protection and pre-training steps are the most computationally expensive part of our framework, but they are one-time processes that set the stage for efficient, utility-preserving unlearning with privacy guarantees.
-Then $M'$ undergoes fine-tuning on the entire original data set $\mathbf{D}$ to mitigate the potential degradation in the utility of the ML model due to privacy-preserving modifications to the training data.
-Fine-tuning allows the protected ML model to quickly make up for the utility lost during anonymization (which caused $M'$ to learn only general patterns without memorizing item-level information).
-The resulting fine-tuned model $M'_{\mathbf{D}}$ is then deployed for production.
+\paragraph{Stage I: Forgetting-amenable training} This stage involves preparing the ML model in a way that inherently supports efficient and effective unlearning.
+First, a post-processing immune privacy guarantee is chosen (such as those introduced in Section \ref{sec:background} or a variant/extension of them).
+The choice of the privacy guarantee depends on multiple factors, including the types of attributes and the motivation to unlearn.
+For a particular privacy guarantee, a stronger privacy level requires stricter parameters ({\em e.g.}, larger $k$ for probabilistic $k$-anonymity or smaller $\epsilon$ for DP).